 A. The following policy will be followed in making decisions about Emotional Support Animals.

-- Students who are seeking to bring an Emotional Support Animal to campus must first contact the Director of Student Academic Services.
+- Students who are seeking to bring an Emotional Support Animal to campus must first contact the Learning Services Coordinator.

 - Students will need to provide specific documentation pertaining to the request before the final decision is made.
-The Director of Student Academic Services, in collaboration with Director of Counseling Services, and Director of Residence Life will review each request on a case by case basis.
+The Learning Services Coordinator, in collaboration with Director of Counseling Services, and Director of Residence Life will review each request on a case by case basis.

 - The animal MUST NOT be in residence prior to approval per this policy.
 The approval of a request is specific to each animal, and is not transferrable to another animal.

-- Students who are requesting an accommodation of an Emotional Support Animal must reapply with the Director of Student Academic Services each academic year.
+- Students who are requesting an accommodation of an Emotional Support Animal must reapply with the Learning Services Coordinator each academic year.

 - A “Service Animal” is defined as any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Miniature horses may be considered Service Animals in some cases.
 Other species of animals, whether wild or domestic, trained or untrained, are not Service Animals.
 The work or task of a Service Animal has been trained to provide must be directly related to the functional limitations of the person’s disability.